 Great option for Sophomores and Juniors

 CCV offers a free, non-credit Introduction to College & Careers (ICC) course for high school students each semester.
-ICC prepares you for college by helping you set goals, problem-solve, manage time and stress, improve communication skills, take better notes, reduce test anxiety; plan finances for college; and explore career options.
+ICC prepares you for college by helping you set goals and problem-solve; manage time and stress; improve communication skills; take better notes and reduce test anxiety; plan finances for college; and explore career options.
 Follow this link to enroll in this class as a new CCV student, apply online and select a specific ICC course section.
 The skills assessment is not required, as it will be completed during the class.

-Students should meet with Dhyana Bradley (firstname.lastname@example.org) for support with the registration process.
+Students should email firstname.lastname@example.org for support with the registration process.

 The Early College Program allows you to spend your senior year at a college earning college credits that help you graduate and get a jump on your college degree, tuition free.
 (Students are responsible for fees, textbooks, materials, etc. Students in this program enroll full-time, taking 4 – 5 college level classes during the fall and spring semesters of their senior year for a total of 8 – 10 classes.
 Additionally there may be, 30-40 hours of school work outside of the classroom.
 As an early college student you are responsible for managing your own time and schedule.